Team: Summer - 18u Black

-Westside High School Head Coach
+Paxon High School Head Coach

 George played baseball and graduated from Paul VI High School in New Jersey in 2010.
 He then went on to attend Jacksonville University from 2010-2014.
 He was later employed by the Florida Times Union covering High School sports.
 He would later become an Assistant coach for Orange Park High School and Terry Parker High School, as well as Head Coach at Westside High School.